- Quality of Life & Wellness»

 Being a teacher by profession, I never questioned the fact that I understood what a teacher was.
 After all, I was one.

-In my mind, a teacher was a person who had training or experience in a specific area or skill set and was offering to share their knowledge with someone else who either needed it or wanted it.
+A teacher was a person who had training or experience in a specific area or skill set and was offering to share their knowledge with someone else who either needed it or wanted it.

 I could list off tons of influential teachers in my life that were there when I was ready to learn a specific lesson.

-I was presented with the opportunity to learn how to do foot zoning (an alternative medicine approach that is very closely connected to reflexology) right after I quit my full-time teaching job and started substitute teaching.
+For example, I was presented with the opportunity to learn how to do foot zoning (an alternative medicine approach that is very closely connected to reflexology) right after I quit my full-time teaching job and started substitute teaching.